gordon-cs/cps343-hoe/00-calculate-pi/README.md

 * pi_mpi.cc

   This version uses MPI and is suitable for distributed memory system like a cluster.
-To run on a single machine, use
+To run on a single multicore machine, use
   ```shell
   mpiexec -n <N> ./pi_mpi
   ```